Last updated: May, 2026

 11. Morpheus Data

-12. Cloudhealth by VMware
+12. Cloudhealth by Broadcom

 Developed under VMware, Cloudhealth provides its services through a single interface where users can manage cloud costs, enhance cloud performance, and access robust security features to safeguard important and confidential data.
 The platform's comprehensive set of tools allows users to efficiently manage and optimize cloud resources to derive higher business value, and it also has multi-cloud support with environment monitoring for AWS, Azure, and GCP.